fserb/canvas2D/spec/layers.md

 ctx.drawRect(10, 10, 100, 100);
 ```

 If we read the transformations in the order they are specified, we would say that the transformations apply to the coordinate system.
 Here, we would be translating the whole canvas' coordinate system by [-100, -100], rotating it by -PI, and drawing the rectangle at position [10, 10].
-If instead we read the transformationin in reverse order, we would say that we are drawing a rect at position [10, 10], rotating that rectangle by PI, and then translating it by [100, 100].
+If instead we read the transformation in reverse order, we would say that we are drawing a rect at position [10, 10], rotating that rectangle by PI, and then translating it by [100, 100].
 Either option would produce the exact same result.

 When thinking about layers however, these two options might not always be equivalent.
 Take for instance:
 ```js